Annuities Frequently Asked Questions

 Where can I get a copy of my Fidelity Annuity contract?

-You can request a copy of your annuity contract by sending a secure email to the Annuity Service CenterLog In Required (Annuities).
-Please provide your contract number and a mailing address where you would like us to send the contract.
+You can request a copy of your annuity contract by sending a secure email to the Annuity Service CenterLog In Required.
+Select Annuities in the “Send Email to” drop down menu.
+Include your contract number and mailing address where you would like us to send the contract.

 -